Sachem Head Capital Management

-Sachem Head Capital Management is a value-oriented investment management firm based in New York City, managed by Scott Ferguson.
+Sachem Head Capital Management is an American value-oriented investment management firm based in New York City, managed by Scott Ferguson.

 The fund was founded in 2012.
 According to Fortune, Ferguson "tends to be less combative than other activists."

-Founding
+History

 Ferguson, a protégé of Bill Ackman at Pershing Square Capital Management, founded Sachem Head in 2012.
 The name derives from Sachem Head, an overlook in the Pocumtuck Range in New England.

-Executives

-Ferguson is Managing Partner and Portfolio Manager.
-Michael David Adamski is General Counsel, and Geoffrey Hamilton and Scott Arnold are analysts.

 Ernesto Cruz, formerly of JAT Capital and Highline Capital Management, joined Sachem Head in 2013, becoming a partner and an analyst of technology stocks.
 In February 2017, he left Sachem Head to become a portfolio manager for GIC Private Ltd., Singapore's sovereign wealth fund.